LunaBaloona/Virpil_devices_on_Linux/Linux_config_and_gaming.md

 *  You may want to backup the reg before you proceed - just in case.
 (Click Registry in the top left > export)

 *  In regedit, search for any reference to Virpil's USB Vendor ID: 3344, and/or PID, and delete all references to them.
 Click `HKEY_LOCAL_MACHINE` and search "VID_3344".
 Click any matches then delete.
 Repeat for PID "PID_[yourPIDhere]" (Last bit likely not necessary, but we're in orbit and have a nuke button).
+Note that it may take a minute or more for any results.
+Don't worry if it appears nothing's happening.

 *  Close regedit.